Hounds and jackals

 Hounds and jackals or dogs and jackals is the modern name given to an ancient Egyptian tables game that is known from several examples of gaming boards and gaming pieces found in excavations.
-The modern game was discovered by Howard Carter, who found one complete gaming set in a Theban tomb from the reign of ancient Egyptian pharaoh Amenemhat IV that dates to the 12th Dynasty.
+The modern name was invented by Howard Carter, who found one complete gaming set in a Theban tomb from the reign of ancient Egyptian pharaoh Amenemhat IV that dates to the 12th Dynasty.
 The latter game set is one of the best preserved examples and is today in the Metropolitan Museum of Art in New York.
 He called it "Hounds contra Jackals".
 Another, less often used modern name is "fifty-eight holes".

 The gaming board has two sets of 29 holes.
 Gaming pieces are ten small sticks with either jackal or dog heads.
 The game appeared in Egypt, around 2000 BC and was mainly popular in the Middle Kingdom.
 In the 1956 movie The Ten Commandments, Pharaoh Seti (Cedric Hardwicke) and Nefretiri (Anne Baxter) are shown playing the game.

 History

 Hounds and jackals, also known as 58 holes, is a well-known Bronze Age board game which was invented in Ancient Egypt 4,000 years ago.
+It is possible, given the present evidence from Anatolia and the Caucasus, that this game may not have originated in Egypt after all.
+This has been suggested in the past, but now there is more evidence for the early popularity of this game far from Egypt.

 William Mathew Flinders Petrie initially discovered the game and published about it in 1890.
 More than 60 examples of the game have been revealed in Egypt, Mesopotamia, Israel, Syria, Iran, Azerbaijan, around the Levant and Mediterranean since that time.

 A 2013 study of 68 boards from across the Near East suggests that the game was transmitted via trade relations from Egypt to Central Anatolia around 1950 BC, and was later transmitted via trade from there to Mesopotamia.
 By contrast, the game was transmitted via conquest to Nubia around 1980 BC, and by trade and/or conquest to the Levant at an as-yet-unknown date.

 Sticks were made of expensive materials such as ivory, silver and gold based on the findings at some of the archaeological sites.
 Wood was also used in the preparation of ordinary pegs, but such examples would not have survived.

 The complete set of this Egyptian game discovered in 1910 by the British archaeologist Howard Carter is now displayed in the Metropolitan Museum of Art in New York.